TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/getting_started/download_and_install.md

   - Install below additional packages via "pip" that are needed for the flashing tools.
 If you are behind a corporate firewall make sure to pass the server name and port for the proxy as shown below.
 If proxy is not needed keep `--proxy=` as blank.

-        $ pip3 install pyserial xmodem tqdm --proxy={your proxy server weblink and port}
+        $ pip3 install pyserial xmodem tqdm --proxy={your proxy server web-link and port}

 ### OpenSSL {#INSTALL_OPENSSL}

 \note You need to install OpenSSL only if you plan to rebuild the SBL application.
       For initial evaluation on TI EVM, you do not need to rebuild the SBL and you can use the pre-built SBL's for TI EVM.
-      In this case, at least initially in your development, you dont need OpenSSL and you can skip this step.
+      In this case, at least initially in your development, you don't need OpenSSL and you can skip this step.

 - OpenSSL is needed for signing the bootloader images when booting using a bootloader.
 - Download and install OpenSSL as below,